-Diabetic retinopathy (“DR”) is a complication of diabetes caused by damage to blood vessels in the eyes.
-There aren’t usually any early warning signs or symptoms of DR. When vision loss occurs it is often too late to fully restore sight.
-That is why it is crucial that people with diabetes have eye exams at least once a year.
+Diabetic retinopathy (DR) is a complication of diabetes caused by damage to blood vessels in the eyes.
+There aren’t usually any early warning signs or symptoms of DR. When vision loss occurs, it is often too late to fully restore sight, making it crucial for people with diabetes to get eye exams at least once a year.

 In advanced cases of DR, symptoms occur when the retina, located in the back of the eye, develops abnormal new blood vessels that are weak and prone to bleeding.
 As more blood leaks out of the vessels over time, vision becomes increasingly obstructed.
 If left untreated, some patients may only be able to see the difference between light and dark, and nothing more.
 In severe cases, the condition may even cause the retina to detach, thus requiring surgery to mend.